Visit us at the Lesley Makerspace:

 |Kreg Hanning, Technology Specialist

-Kreg Hanning is the Technology Specialist for the Kennedy-Longfellow/Lesley Partnership.
-He is in charge of technology deployment, as well as creating sustainable management protocols.
-His background is in IT and is currently studying Computer Science at the University of Massachusetts Boston.
-Kreg has worked together with the Project Coordinator, Jacy Edelman, to introduce computer programming through the use of the Scratch programming language, Bee-Bots, MakeyMakey, and the Raspberry Pi.
+Kreg Hanning is our external consultant and Technology Specialist.
+His background is in IT and is enrolled in a graduate program at the MIT Media Lab.
+Kreg has worked closely with the Lesley STEAM team to introduce computer programming through the use of the Scratch programming language, Bee-Bots, MakeyMakey, and the Raspberry Pi.
 He is extremely passionate about the use of free software to promote security, a deeper understanding of computing, and to help eliminate the digital divide.